isinghabhii/My-Portfolio/README.md

-# My-Portfolio
+# My Portfolio

+## 🚀 About
-A personal portfolio website showcasing my skills, projects, and experience.
-Built with HTML, CSS, and JavaScript to create a responsive and visually appealing design.
-Features include an about section, project gallery, contact form, and smooth animations.
+This is my personal portfolio website showcasing my skills, projects, and experience.
+The website is designed to be fully responsive and visually appealing.

+## 🔥 Features
+- 🖥️ Clean and modern UI
+- 📱 Fully responsive design
+- 🎨 Smooth animations and transitions
+- 💼 Project showcase section
+- 📞 Contact form

+## 🛠️ Technologies Used
+- **HTML**
+- **CSS (Flexbox & Grid, Animations)**
+- **JavaScript**